LittlePetunia/ece1724-anime-goods-e-commerce-backend/Final Report.md

 During the final stage of the course, when we saw the shopping cart updating quantities in real-time, or the interface displaying different menus based on user permissions… the sense of accomplishment at that moment was beyond words.
 Behind these features were countless failed debugging attempts.
 They were the result of our late-night remote collaborations.
 And they reflected the continuous refinement of our code logic and system design.

 We believe that this course experience will serve as a critical starting point on our path toward a career in software engineering.
 It not only taught us “how to build a project,” but also “how to become better developers.”
 Whether in industry, building large-scale systems, or in academia, pursuing deeper technical research, the hands-on experience and problem-solving mindset this course gave us will benefit us for a long time to come.

+Looking ahead, we are excited to further refine the platform by adding additional features such as advanced recommendation algorithms, and we plan to expand it to handle an even broader range of products.
+This project has sparked our interest in exploring further into e-commerce system optimization and user experience design.

 Lastly, we would like to once again thank the professor and TAs for their thoughtful guidance and wholehearted dedication throughout this semester.
 Thank you for building a platform that was both challenging and full of possibilities.
 And thank you for consistently supporting, encouraging, and believing in every one of us.
 We hope to collaborate again in future courses, projects, or research, and continue growing together.